Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you're allergic to one, you'll probably react to most of them.
 Henna can turn your hair a weird orange and it doesn't wash out well.
-You might check with your local health food store; they may have something without the harsh ingredients.
-I'd go to a reputable salon before trying anything myself.

 Quote from Deeli: "Please to not be frightened that you could die from regular hair color on your scalp!
 There's just as much of a possibility of that happening as using Henna!
 Henna might be a natural product but people can be allergic to it too!"